 Ideal for families, it has 3 bedrooms: 2 with a double bed and 1 with bunk beds (2 90cm beds), a living room with a double sofa-bed, a kitchen, a bathroom and an outdoor garden with a barbecue.

-It has 4 bright rooms with views: 3 with a double bed, 1 with a trundle bed (2 90cm beds), kitchen-living room, 2 galleries and 1 bathroom.
+It has 4 bright rooms with views: 2 with a double bed, 1 with 2 single beds, 1 with a trundle bed (2 90cm beds), kitchen-living room, 2 galleries and 1 bathroom.

-It has 4 spacious rooms with views: 3 with a double bed, 1 with a single bed (105cm), 1 sofa-bed in the living room, kitchen, 2 galleries and 1 bathroom.
+It has 4 spacious rooms with views: 2 with a double bed, 1 with 2 single beds, 1 with a single bed (105cm), 1 sofa-bed in the living room, kitchen, 2 galleries and 1 bathroom.

 Loft apartment ideal for couples.
 At street level, and with a terrace.
 25 minutes from Santiago and 35 minutes from the Rías Baixas.
 River beach 5 min.